Insert In Style: A Zero-Shot Generative Framework for Harmonious Cross-Domain Object Composition: Proposed Method

-We train the LoRA adapters of our architecture in three distinct stages to incrementally build and align the required representations.
+We train the LoRA adapters of our architecture to incrementally build and align the required representations.
 Our protocol uses the same frozen, pre-trained FLUX.$1$-dev \cite{fluxdev} model weights as the foundation for three distinct training stages.
-We first train two specialist encoders independently and in parallel (Stages $1$, $2$), then assemble them to train a final \emph{compose} model (Stage $3$).
+We first train two specialist encoders independently and in parallel, then assemble them to train a final \emph{compose} model \emph{Insert In Style}.

-\paragraph{Stage 1: Reference Object Encoder.} We first attach a new \textbf{Identity Branch} ($Z_{ref}$) to the frozen, pre-trained FLUX.$1$-dev \cite{fluxdev} base model and train only its LoRA adapters.
+\paragraph{Reference Object Encoder.} We first attach a new \textbf{Identity Branch} ($Z_{ref}$) to the frozen, pre-trained FLUX.$1$-dev \cite{fluxdev} base model and train only its LoRA adapters ($\Delta W_{\text{ref}}$).
 The model is trained on the Subjects$200$K Collection $2$ dataset \cite{ominicontrol_iccv2025}, which contains paired reference objects and their corresponding composed scenes.
-We use text prompts that implicitly reference the subject (e.g., ``a photo of \textit{this item} on a table"), forcing the model to ground the subject's identity in the visual features of $Z_{ref}$.
+We use text prompts that implicitly reference the subject (e.g., ``a photo of \textit{this item} on a table''), forcing the model to ground the subject's identity in the visual features of $Z_{ref}$.
 The model is trained to reconstruct the full scene using $\mathcal{L}_{\text{flow}}$ (Eq.~\ref{eq:flowmatchingloss}), conditioned on $Z_t$, $Z_{ref}$, and $Z_c$.

-\paragraph{Stage 2: Spatial Style Encoder.} Independently, we attach a new \textbf{Style Branch} ($Z_{style}$) to the same frozen, pre-trained FLUX.$1$-dev \cite{fluxdev} base model and train only its LoRA adapters.
+\paragraph{Spatial Style Encoder.} Independently, we attach a new \textbf{Style Branch} ($Z_{style}$) to the same frozen, pre-trained FLUX.$1$-dev \cite{fluxdev} base model and train only its LoRA adapters ($\Delta W_{\text{style}}$).
 This parallel process ensures the style representations are learned completely independently from the identity representations.
 The model is trained on a diverse corpus of $70,000$ images, including $40,000$ stylized scenes from OmniStyle \cite{omnistyle_cvpr2025}, $15,000$ from StyleBooth \cite{stylebooth_iccvw2025}, and $15,000$ real-world images.
 We train the model on a style-aware inpainting task.
 Given an image latent $Z_i$ and a binary mask $M$, we define the style context as the unmasked tokens $Z_{\text{style}} = Z_i \odot (1-M)$ and the noisy target tokens as $Z_t$ (the masked region $Z_i \odot M$, noised).
 The model is trained to denoise $Z_t$ conditioned on $Z_{\text{style}}$ and a text prompt $Z_c$.